Pratham-govi/Smart-ATS-System/README.md

 ---

 *Note: This README provides a general overview.
-For detailed explanations and code insights, refer to the Jupyter Notebook and Python scripts in the repository.*# Smart-ATS-System
+For detailed explanations and code insights, refer to the Jupyter Notebook and Python scripts in the repository.*